Table of Contents

 Be aware of genital herpes if you a pregnant or planning to become pregnant in the near future.
 Genital herpes can be passed on from the mother to the fetus, and can cause serious side-effects.
 A baby who has contracted Herpes from their mother may be born prematurely, be born with brain damage or with damage to the skin or eyes, or may even be stillborn.

-If you have genital herpes, or think you may have contracted them during your pregnancy, please tell your doctor or midwife.
-Your doctor will be able to prescribe appropriate medication to help you manage your Herpes.
+If you have genital herpes or think you may have contracted them during your pregnancy, please tell your doctor or midwife.
+Your doctor will be able to prescribe appropriate medication to help you manage your Herpes: your doctor will probably subscribe acyclovir, Valacyclovir, or famciclovir approximately three weeks before your due date to prevent a potential outbreak during your delivery.
+Population-based studies prove acyclovir to be safe during pregnancy.